-If you have any questions about this, it may be a good idea to talk to a traffic lawyer today.
+If you have any questions about this, it may be a good idea to talk to a traffic ticket attorney today.
 They will be able to provide you with the information that you need concerning the consequences of your actions.

-Whether you are charged with a petty offense, misdemeanor, or felony traffic violation, the Chicago defense attorneys at Sexner & Associates LLC have the knowledge, experience, and determination to aggressively defend your case.
-Even where the evidence against you appears to be strong, our traffic lawyers will look into all of the underlying facts to determine whether a defense exists.
+Whether a law enforcement officer charged you with a petty offense, misdemeanor, or felony, the Chicago traffic violation defense attorneys at Sexner & Associates LLC have the knowledge, experience, and determination to aggressively defend your case.
+Even where the evidence against you appears to be strong, our traffic ticket lawyers will look into all of the underlying facts to determine whether a defense exists.

 Perhaps the police lacked sufficient “probable cause” to stop or arrest you.
 Perhaps the unlawful stop or arrest led to the discovery of evidence that the State will seek to use against you.
 In those instances, we will pursue a motion to suppress to bar anything and everything obtained in violation of your rights.